Oregon Chips Away at UCLA with 42-21 Win

 Maimone was responsible for getting Oregon to the one-yard line.
 Verdell then rushed into the end zone for a touchdown.

-Before Oregon took that 14-0 lead, though, it all started with a Special Teams touchdown by Ugo Amadi — a 56-yard return — that got Oregon’s momentum started.
+Before Oregon took that 14-0 lead, though, it all started with a special teams touchdown by Ugo Amadi — a 56-yard return — that got Oregon’s momentum started.

 Let’s not forget Oregon’s Tony Brooks-James, either.
 He capitalized on UCLA dropping a punt, taking possession, allowing Oregon’s offense to start a drive that only took 11 yards to score a touchdown.